What Is Erectile Dysfunction?

 Erectile dysfunction can severely impact a man’s wellbeing and quality of life beyond the inability to have intercourse.
 Erectile dysfunction is often a cardiovascular disease, involving blood supply to the penis.
 The issues involved in erectile dysfunction are very similar to what’s seen in patients with heart disease.

-Men who have erectile dysfunction have a 50% higher risk of developing a heart attack or stroke and a 20% greater chance of dying from any cause compared to men who don’t have erectile dysfunction.
+Men who have erectile dysfunction have a 50 percent higher risk of developing a heart attack or stroke and a 20 percent greater chance of dying from any cause compared to men who don’t have erectile dysfunction.
 In some cases, erectile dysfunction can be considered an early warning system for heart attack and stroke.
 Your physician can look at the underlying causes of your erectile dysfunction and help you address any potentially life-threatening conditions.